 Ultimately, the best way to deal with hyperfocus is not to fight it but to harness it.
 Find ways to make your child’s schoolwork more stimulating: Instead of having him memorize a bunch of history dates for a test, ask the teacher if he can write and perform a play on the subject.

-Finding a job that provides immediate and enjoyable consequences can be ideal for adults with ADD.
-Perhaps this is why 35 percent of people with ADD are self-employed by the time they’re in their thirties.
+Finding a job that provides immediate and enjoyable consequences can be ideal for adults with ADHD.
+Perhaps this is why 35 percent of people with ADHD are self-employed by the time they’re in their thirties.
 They are able to focus on their passion and earn a living at the same time.